VidunderGunder/ml-ady-report/README.md

 MLAdy offers a budget-oriented way to rapidly autonomize existing vehicles and machinery in public and industrial applications, using a simulation and retrofitting approach with scalable complexity, scope and size.

-Early simulations of autonomous vehicles have been successful, major computer vision obstacles have been overcome and real world hardware is soon to be tested.
+Early simulations of autonomous vehicles have been successful, major computer vision obstFacles have been overcome and real world hardware is soon to be tested.

 A pipeline to a market ready implementation is projected to be done before the end of 2022 Q2.